SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ##### Command

-The second argument is a comma-delimited list of the labels of the parties which instructed the settlement.
+The second argument is a comma-delimited list of the labels of the parties that instructed the settlement.
 The third argument is the Batch ID.
 This command will do a scan of the Active Contract Set to find `Instruction`s with matching Batch ID and instructors.